TomasMikula/ReactFX/README.md

 EventStream<Double> areas = EventStreams.zip(widths, heights).by((w, h) -> w * h);
 ```

-Zip-by differs from combine-by in that zip only emits value after all input streams have emitted a value.
-Moreover, zip expects all input streams to emit values at the same frequency.
+`areas` emits a combined value every time _both_ `widths` and `heights` emit a value.
+Zip-by expects all input streams to emit values at the same frequency.
 In the above example, it would be an `IllegalStateException` if `widths` emitted twice while `heights` did not emit at all.

 ### combine-on-by